The preferred web browser for submitting internal grant applications is Google Chrome.

 Additional review criteria for Center Development proposals include:

-• Governance: Does the proposal articulate a plan for governance of the Center, both under MSU rules, and in line with funding agency guidelines?
+- Governance: Does the proposal articulate a plan for governance of the Center, both under MSU rules, and in line with funding agency guidelines?
 Does the application anticipate the evaluation criteria on which the sustainable funding for the Center will depend, and articulate plans to both measure and achieve those metrics?
+Can the proposed research or scholarship be achieved at MSU in the absence of SPG support?
+Why is this a good investment for MSU?
+Is there a strong probability that this project will lead to both enhanced MSU reputation and future external support?
+Is there a credible possibility that the work could lead to a future commercial opportunity that would return monetary value to MSU?

 Post Award Information